teja-105/OpenVPN-Project-AWS-/README.md

 - Initially attempted SSH to the private server from my laptop, which failed since it lacked direct access to the private subnet.
 - Connected to the OpenVPN server using the client application, effectively making my laptop part of the VPC.
 - Retried SSH to the private server and successfully connected.

+## Step 4: Security Configuration

+###1.
+Private Server Security Group:
+- Allowed inbound traffic on port 22 (SSH) only from the OpenVPN server.

+###2.
+Public Server Security Group:
+- Configured to allow necessary inbound and outbound traffic for OpenVPN functionality.